-If you decide you need a tax preparer, for whatever reason, first think carefully about these 7 mistakes businesses make in selecting a tax preparer so you can avoid them.
+If you decide you need a tax preparer, first think carefully about these seven mistakes businesses make in selecting a tax preparer so you can avoid them.

 Looking for the Cheapest Person and the Cheapest Solution